AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 > Add styling to the basic HTML page you created in your last demo.
 Remember to connect your two files during your demo.
 Take them through the workflow:
 >
-- If closed, open up your folder than contains your HTML file in the editor
+- If closed, open up your folder that contains your HTML file in the editor
 - Save a new file in the editor as style.css (make sure it is saved in the same folder as the HTML file)
 - Style at least one element
 - Save your file and open up project in the browser